wielkiborsuk/vim-http-client/README.md

 # vim-http-client

-With vim-http-client, you can make HTTP calls from Vim, using the HTTP format you already know rather than learning new command line tools fraught with complex flags and escaped quotes.
-You can also parse the results right in Vim, syntax highlighted the way you expect.
+With vim-http-client, you can make HTTP calls from Vim with the HTTP format you already know, rather than learning new command line tools fraught with complex flags and escaped quotes.
+You can also parse the results right in Vim, syntax highlighted the way you expect!

 ![Demo](https://raw.githubusercontent.com/aquach/vim-http-client/master/examples/demo.gif)